BeGoodAde/automation-testing-ai/README.md

 ## 🌟 **Project Overview**

 This repository demonstrates advanced automation testing capabilities, data analysis, and AI-assisted development.
-Built as a learning journey and professional showcase by Adelaja Isreal Bolarinwa, it covers everything from basic unit tests to sophisticated business intelligence analytics.
+Built as a learning journey and professional showcase by **Adelaja Isreal Bolarinwa**, it covers everything from basic unit tests to sophisticated business intelligence analytics.

 ### **🎯 What This Project Demonstrates**